 - We can help you communicate with your customers by quickly changing your website.
 Changing the contact phone number from your office to your cell, for example, or redirecting the message form to a different email address, will allow customers to continue ordering products or making appointments for services.
 If your site includes a database of customers or suppliers, we can also email them directly to keep them up to date on your situation.

 - You may also want to pause your regular advertising campaign, or start a new one to quickly boost revenue.
 Perhaps you were able to escape a wildfire with a truck load of products and are prepared to sell them at a discount in your new location.
 Or maybe you have a mobile business and want to find customers in a different community.
-A search engine marketing (SEM) campaign could keep you going.
+A search engine marketing (SEM or PPC) campaign could keep you going.

 - When you are back to business as usual, an ad blitz, say SEM, Facebook, Instagram, and Twitter, will let all of your customers know, and maybe even attract some new ones.